fay-jai/data-structures-languages/README.md

 7. Graph
 8. Set

+## Languages ##

+1. JavaScript
+2. Ruby

 ### How to Use ###
-1. Include the 'data-structures.js' file in your application.
+1. Include the 'javascript/data-structures.js' file in your application.
 2. By including the above file, the object '_ds' will be available in the global environment.